krb5/krb5/doc/admin/database.rst

-At some very large sites, dumping and transmitting the database can take more time than is desirable for changes to propagate from the master KDC to the slave KDCs.
+At some very large sites, dumping and transmitting the database can take more time than is desirable for changes to propagate from the master KDC to the replica KDCs.
 The incremental propagation support added in the 1.7 release is intended to address this.

 With incremental propagation enabled, all programs on the master KDC that change the database also write information about the changes to an "update log" file, maintained as a circular buffer of a certain size.
-A process on each slave KDC connects to a service on the master KDC (currently implemented in the :ref:`kadmind(8)` server) and periodically requests the changes that have been made since the last check.
+A process on each replica KDC connects to a service on the master KDC (currently implemented in the :ref:`kadmind(8)` server) and periodically requests the changes that have been made since the last check.
 By default, this check is done every two minutes.
-If the database has just been modified in the previous several seconds (currently the threshold is hard-coded at 10 seconds), the slave will not retrieve updates, but instead will pause and try again soon after.
+If the database has just been modified in the previous several seconds (currently the threshold is hard-coded at 10 seconds), the replica will not retrieve updates, but instead will pause and try again soon after.
 This reduces the likelihood that incremental update queries will cause delays for an administrator trying to make a bunch of changes to the database at the same time.

 Incremental propagation uses the following entries in the per-realm data in the KDC config file (See :ref:`kdc.conf(5)`):